Candida Diet Food List

 Candida Diet Food List – Lean Animal Proteins

 Protein is an essential component of any diet, especially in the case of the Candida diet.
-Restricting carbohydrates in your diet means losing some calories your body needs for efficient well-being.
+Restricting carbohydrates in your diet means losing calories your body needs for efficient well-being.

 However, you can replenish the lost calories with proteins and fats.